OryWickizer/LaneLineDetection/README.md

 Using OpenCV's cv2 package, Python, and ROS to determine lane line angles from a front-facing camera.

 ## Explaination of Provided Files
+- LIMO Office Assistant Document.pdf
+  - A more detailed (but messy) guide to many of the LIMO's features.
+- LIMO Office Assistant Document.docx
+  - An editable version of the above guide.
 - LIMO_test.jpeg
   - The example JPEG used in the "Example of a JPEG to Lane Line Angles" section of this GitHub.